 The Group's core measure of risk exposure is risk-based capital.
-Approaches to calculating risk-based capital requirements are set within the calibration standards and methodologies defined within the Group's Internal Model.
+Approaches to calculating risk-based capital requirements are set within the calibration standards and methodologies defined within the Group's Internal Model (and Internal Capital Adequacy and Risk Assessment (ICARA) standards, as appropriate).